 Free service - no credit card required

 Nairobi is a cosmopolitan city full of contrasts.
 It has exclusive suburbs and squalid slums, green parks and dusty streets, skyscrapers and a natural game park.
 You'll be met at Jomo Kenyatta International Airport, and it won't take long before you see some iconic African scenes.
 Street stalls sell mountains of avocados and colorfully dressed women strap babies to their backs.
-The Ole Sereni is the perfect introduction to Kenya's wildlife, as giraffe, buffalo, and various antelope, all roam around their natural habitat.
+Your first hotel property is the perfect introduction to Kenya's wildlife, as giraffe, buffalo, and various antelope, all roam around their natural habitat.
 Savor the views from the balcony, relax in the sauna or swimming pool, and rest up as the wildlife is only just beginning.
-Neatly located near the airport, the Ole Sereni Hotel ensures you only see the good side of Nairobi.

 Day 2 - 4

-From Nairobi you'll fly directly to Meru, where your guide will greet you at the airstrip and transfer you to Offbeat Meru Camp.
-Meru's lush wilderness offers a stunning start to your safari tour of Kenya.
+From Nairobi you'll fly directly to Meru, where your guide will greet you at the airstrip and transfer you to your first camp.
+Meru's lush wilderness offers a stunning start to your safari.
 On a clear day, Mount Kenya dominates the skyline, its stark peak towering over undulating green hills.
 Meru's 13 rivers cut distinct paths through the landscape, the abundance of water supporting great casts of animals.
-Offbeat Meru Camp is nestled into a beautiful riverine forest, overlooking the Bisandi River.
+Your is nestled into a beautiful riverine forest, overlooking the Bisandi River.
 A nonstop sequence of animals drink from the river, their actions eagerly witnessed from the comfort of the camp and its cooling swimming pool.
 Some sip tentatively, like lesser kudu or impala.
 Other stay and play, like the elephant herds that don't have to worry about waiting predators.

 A variety of experiences will fill your three days in Meru.
 Morning and evening game drives explore the park, bringing you astonishingly close to the Big Five.
 Elephant herds smash their way through the forest, leaving great trails of uprooted trees.
 Abundant water has created numerous swamps, the ideal habitat for large pods of wading hippos.
 Lion prides come out at dusk, searching the waterholes for a meal.
 Tall grasses provide the perfect cover for big cats on the hunt, and the exhilaration of spotting a hidden leopard is unforgettable.
 Meru's overgrown wilderness gives every game drive an extra thrill.
 At first glance it appears that there is nothing to see.
 The forest seems quiet.
 But listen carefully and a telltale rustle suggests something is nearby.
 Be patient.
 Two minutes later and a pair of black rhino come into view, slowly crossing the path in front of the safari truck.